unsubject/frontierwatch/monetary-policy-briefing-spec.md

 ## 1. Purpose & Use Case

-A weekly reference briefing on global central bank monetary policy, designed for **personal research and episode prep** (利世民頻道 / Unsubject).
+A weekly reference briefing on global central bank monetary policy, designed for **personal research**.
 The briefing is a factual input layer — no editorial angle baked in.
-Simon applies his own analytical lens downstream.

 ## 2. Scope